84th Searchlight Regiment, Royal Artillery: Hull Blitz

-The Luftwaffe carried our regular night raids on the towns along the Humber and the nearby airfields.
+The Luftwaffe carried out regular night raids on the towns along the Humber and the nearby airfields.
 Hull was attacked by waves of aircraft on 25/26 February, with some damage and casualties.
 A more serious raid on 13/14 March left many fires burning and numerous casualties, and RAF fighter and bomber stations were attacked the following night.
 30th (Surrey) S/L Rgt left the area on 23 March and 84th S/L Rgt's crews took over the sites they had been double-manning.
 512 S/L Battery took over the northern sites and the regiment also assumed responsibility for 511 S/L Bty from 58th (Middlesex) S/L Rgt, which had been attached to 30th S/L Rgt.
 This battery was replaced by 370 S/L Bty from 43rd (5th Duke of Wellington's Regiment) S/L Rgt on 12 May.

 On 31 March/1 April large numbers of enemy aircraft crossed the Humber GDA and bombed the centre of the city.
 However, the most intense period of raiding (the Hull Blitz) occurred from 3 to 9 May.
 Many of the plotted raids flew straight on to bomb Liverpool, but several dropped their bombs on Hull as a secondary target.
 Fires started on 7/8 May drew enemy aircraft to the target, and many of the bombs were large Parachute mines that caused widespread damage and many casualties across the city.
 Three further waves of bombers attacked the still-burning city the following night.
 Three or four aircraft were shot down on each night by AA guns or fighters cooperating with S/Ls.
 The Blitz is generally considered to have ended on 12 May, but there was another significant raid on Hull on 28/29 May, mainly minelaying that caused the Humber to be closed to shipping for some time.
 The bombers were engaged by the Humber guns, night fighters, and the Light machine guns manned by the S/L detachments.

 Even after the main Blitz ended, Hull was an easy target for inexperienced Luftwaffe crews and was frequently bombed and mined.
 84th and 40th (Sherwood Foresters) S/L Regiments redistributed their lights at the end of July to increase their coverage south of the Humber.
 84th took over six sites (18 S/Ls) as a temporary 'Firework' Battery (with a skeleton BHQ at 'The Elms', Ulceby, North Lincolnshire) to try to pick up German aircraft dropping mines into the Humber.
 A special S/L 'Dazzle Barrage' installed at Hull foiled at least one attack, in August 1941.

 150 cm Searchlight fitted with No. 2 Mk VI SLC radar.